connexta/transformation-api/README.md

 * Set the MAVEN_OPTS variable with appropriate memory settings.

 ### How to build ###
-Clone the Transformation API code repository.
+Clone the ION Transformation API code repository.

 ```
-git clone git@github.com:connexta/transformation-api.git
+git clone git@github.com:connexta/ion-transformation-api.git
 ```

-Change to the root directory of the cloned transformation-api repository.
+Change to the root directory of the cloned ion-transformation-api repository.
 Run the following command:

 ```
 mvn clean install